Purpose of the Grant Program

 1. Contact the U.S. Fulbrighter you would like to invite to Finland

 If you don't have a specific Fulbright scholar in mind, you can consult the list of U.S. Fulbright scholars currently in Europe (2019-20).
+The list for the academic year 2021-22 will be published in June 2021.
 You can search this list by academic discipline and specialization.
 Please note that this list includes only U.S. scholars in the Fulbright commission countries in Europe.

 Please contact us if you can't find a fit for your purposes from the list.